Heroku Ruby Support

 file contains a rails

-gem, and the gem version is greater than or equal to 2.0.0, and less than 3.0.0.
+gem, and the gem version is 2.0.0 or later, and earlier than 3.0.0.
 Apps recognized as Rails 2.x apps are denoted with a -----> Ruby/Rails app detected

 at deploy-time.